 However, one study suggests that doses up to 6 mcg of vitamin B12 per day may be appropriate for vegans (

-Though vitamin B12 is commonly taken to increase energy levels, evidence showing that B12 supplements have a positive effect on energy in people without a deficiency is lacking.
+Though vitamin B12 is commonly taken to increase energy levels, evidence showing that B12 supplements improve energy levels in people without a deficiency is lacking.

 However, B12 supplements have been found to improve energy levels in those who are deficient in this nutrient (

-One review recommended 1 mg of vitamin B12 daily for a month in those with vitamin B12 deficiency, followed by a maintenance dose of 125–250 mcg per day (
+One review recommended that those with vitamin B12 deficiency take 1 mg of vitamin B12 daily for a month, followed by a maintenance dose of 125–250 mcg per day (

 People who have issues absorbing vitamin B12, such as those with Crohn’s disease or other gastrointestinal issues, may benefit from B12 injections, which bypass the need for absorption by the digestive tract (

 It’s commonly thought that taking vitamin B12 can boost your memory and mood.
-However, there’s not a lot of scientific evidence to back up this theory.
+However, there’s not a lot of evidence to support this theory.

-Animal studies have suggested that vitamin B12 deficiency has been associated with memory impairment.
-Yet, there’s currently no evidence that B12 supplements improve memory in humans (
+Animal studies suggest that vitamin B12 deficiency has been associated with memory impairment.
+Yet, there’s currently no evidence that B12 supplements improve memory in humans who aren’t deficient (

-In a large review, vitamin B12 supplements had no impact on depressive symptoms in the short term but may help prevent relapse over the long term (
+In a large review, vitamin B12 supplements had no effect on depressive symptoms in the short term but may help prevent relapse over the long term (

-There are no specific dose recommendations for B12 supplements for mental performance or mood.
+There are no specific dosage recommendations for B12 supplements for mental performance or mood.

-Summary Optimal dosing of vitamin B12 varies based on age, lifestyle and dietary needs.
+Summary Optimal dosing of vitamin B12 varies by age, lifestyle, and dietary needs.
 The general recommendation for adults is 2.4 mcg.
 Older adults, as well as pregnant and breastfeeding women, require higher doses.